Sonova ESG Report 2022/23

 Compensation and incentives

-The variable cash compensation (VCC) for the Management Board is based on Group, business unit, and individual performance objectives.
-10% of the overall VCC targets for each member of the Management Board are linked to specific, tangible ESG-related initiatives.
-The performance objectives that must be met to achieve the target VCC are mutually agreed at the beginning of the financial year.
-ESG targets for the 2021/22 financial year were defined around eight categories, with energy and climate, as well as employee engagement, set as a target for all Management Board members.
-Additionally, each members had a selection of targets set depending on their role and responsibilities.
-These targets included diversity & inclusion, talent development, product quality and reliability, customer satisfaction, environmentally friendly packaging, and responsible supply chain.
+ESG targets are formally reflected in the Variable Cash Compensation (VCC) of the Management Board.
+These targets are drawn from IntACT, our ESG strategy.
+ESG performance objectives represent 10% of the overall VCC: in general, 5% allocated to two objectives that are consistent for all Management Board members, and 5% to one to three individual objectives for each member.
+The performance objectives that must be met to achieve the target VCC are mutually agreed upon at the beginning of the financial year.
+In 2022/23 the ESG targets were defined around eight categories, with energy and climate, as well as talent & employee engagement, set as a target for all Management Board members.
+Additionally, members each had a selection of targets set depending on their role and responsibilities.
+These included eco-friendly products, diversity & inclusion, talent development, employee engagement, customer satisfaction, product quality, safety & reliability and responsible supply chain.

 Sonova is committed to the principle of equal pay for equal work and is taking necessary steps in its position management and grading processes to ensure a fair compensation system.
 The company regularly reviews its compensation in terms of relevant local legal and regulatory equal pay requirements as they continue to evolve.

-Sonova has implemented an efficient system to identify and assess strategic, operational, financial, legal, reputational, and compliance risks related to the Group’s business activities.
-The risk management function categorizes risks by impact and likelihood and supports the Management Board in determining the measures necessary to address or mitigate them.
-In accordance with the Audit Committee Charter, the Audit Committee reviews the company’s risk assessment prepared by Risk Management before it is presented to the Board of Directors.
+Sonova has implemented an efficient system to identify and assess strategic, operational, financial, legal, reputational, and compliance risks related to the Groupʼs business activities.
+Sonovaʼs risk management approach is aligned with international standards, such as the Committee of Sponsoring Organizations (COSO) internal control framework.
+The risk management function categorizes risks by impact and likelihood and supports the Management Board in determining the measures necessary to address or mitigate the risks.
+In accordance with the Audit Committee Charter, the Audit Committee reviews the companyʼs risk assessment prepared by Risk Management before it is presented to the Board of Directors.
 The Board of Directors approves the risk assessment and provides guidance from a strategic point of view.
 To continuously monitor key risks and their mitigation, Risk Management prepares risk status reports, which are discussed by the Management Board and presented to the Audit Committee on a quarterly basis.
-Currently, Sonova’s Group Risk Map consists of 39 risks, of which 13 are designated as key risks.
+Currently, Sonovaʼs Group Risk Map consists of 42 risks, of which 16 are designated as key risks.

-ESG issues are an integrated part of Sonova’s strategic risk management process.
-Topics such as climate change, human rights and labor practices, loss of key talent, infringement of data privacy, cyber security and infringement of information security are evaluated in the regular risk assessment process together with all other business risks.
+ESG issues are integrated into Sonovaʼs strategic risk management process.
+Topics such as climate change, human rights and labor practices, loss of key talent, infringement of data privacy, cyber security and infringement of information security, and product quality and regulatory compliance are evaluated in the regular risk assessment process together with all other business risks.

-Internal Audit carries out compliance and operational audits and assists the business units in attaining their goals by providing assurance from independent evaluation of the effectiveness of internal controls in processes.
-Management is responsible for the control of business risks and for compliance with laws and regulations.
-The Senior Director Internal Audit & Risk reports to the Chair of the Audit Committee.
+Internal Audit conducts compliance and operational audits and assists functions and Group companies in attaining their goals by providing independent evaluation of the effectiveness of internal controls in processes.
+Local management is responsible for the control of business risks and for compliance with laws and regulations.
+Internal Audit is led by the Global Head of Internal Audit & Risk, who reports to the Chair of the Audit Committee.
 The Audit Committee approves the annual work plans of Internal Audit and ensures that the relevant Group companies are adequately reviewed according to their risk scoring.
 The Audit Committee also reviews and discusses the reports on completed audits submitted by Internal Audit.
 Internal Audit, together with Business Controlling, monitors the implementation by Group companies of any measures necessary to address findings from previous audits, and provides quarterly reports to the Audit Committee.
+During the 2022/23 financial year, the Internal Audit function, supported by the Corporate Sustainability team, launched the process to conduct an internal audit on selected ESG KPIs with the purpose to further enhance high quality and reliability of sustainability data.

 The Group has a comprehensive compliance program in place which is administered by the Head of Global Compliance and Data Privacy and overseen by the General Counsel & Compliance Officer.
 Quarterly compliance reports are provided to the Audit Committee, and an annual compliance report is addressed to the Board of Directors.